Imber06/API-EA-Electronics-Dump/README.md

-# This is the unofficial repo for the members of the UT Dallas API Electric Arm Electrical Subteam.
+# This is the unofficial repo for the members of the UT Dallas API Electric Arm Electronics Subteam.